alanwatsonforster/glass/src/glass/groundunitdata/AAA.md

 Air Strike gives VPs as 8/6/4.
 A plain L/70 with an FCR-B is 12/8/4.

-I don't see a search radar in the BOFI-R.
+I don't see a search radar in photos of the the BOFI-R.

 I don't know when the BOFI and BOFI-R became available.